dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_solver_nl_properties.rst

 ===============================

-Multiplier applied to the totals of a problem's state sizes and number of :ref:`nodes <oceandocs:intro_optimization>`, the product of which is used in the internal estimate of the problem's minimum runtime.
+Multiplier applied to the totals of a problem's state sizes and number of :ref:`nodes <opt_model_construction_nl>`, the product of which is used in the internal estimate of the problem's minimum runtime.

 Example
 -------